Pathway for Aboriginal Students

 The College of Nursing has been a national leader in providing personal, tutorial and academic support to Aboriginal nursing students through its University of Saskatchewan Community of Aboriginal Nursing (UCAN) program, formerly the Native Access Program to Nursing (NAPN), to help increase the number of Aboriginal people in the nursing profession.
 Current Aboriginal nursing students seeking assistance or anyone interested in applying to the College in the future, should contact a UCAN advisor today!

-The College of Nursing is looking to prepare its graduates for transition to the workplace, ensuring successful Aboriginal nursing students become successful Aboriginal Registered Nurses (RNs).
-We have been working with the Aboriginal Nurses Association of Canada, as well as health regions and authorities across the province, to develop a roster of mentors and a framework to support a mentorship program in the fourth and final year of the Bachelor of Science in Nursing program.
+The College of Nursing is helping to prepare its graduates for transition to the workplace, ensuring successful Aboriginal nursing students become successful Aboriginal Registered Nurses (RNs).
+We can pair you with an experienced RN in your final semester of the Bachelor of Science in Nursing program to provide the extra guidance you need as you start your nursing career.

 The University of Saskatchewan College of Nursing has established a $5,000 entrance scholarship for up to five (5) incoming first year graduate students of Aboriginal ancestry.
 Students of Aboriginal ancestry are automatically considered for the scholarship upon acceptance into a graduate nursing program and do not need to apply separately.